-The increase in transfers out is principally due to the higher value of transfer payments being made, although the number of staff leaving had increased but not significantly.
-The substantial reduction in administration costs of £300k (27.3%) shows a return to normal following the additional costs charged in the previous year to accommodate the purchase of the new Altair pension administration system and also the charge for triennial valuation fees.
-The investment management fees which are performance based have risen in line with the increase in the market value of the funds held.
+The reduction in transfers out was a reflection of the value of transfer out payments being made, it could be combination of different things the number of staff leaving had reduced significantly and or lower salary paid leavers.
+The investment management fees which are performance based have risen in line with the increase in the market value of the funds held during the year.